sebastiendonadio/devopsmlops/chapters/06-chapter4.md

 Using the above complexities as guides, the desiderata of a MLOps platform are:

-1. Integration with data infrastructure - enable easy data tracking and management via
+1. Integration with data infrastructure - enable easy data tracking and management
 1. Versioning - enforce that any changes to the data (for example, outlier removal, imputation) should be a version change of the data.
 2. Location independence (cloud, on-premise, hybrid) - allow seamless access to data irrespective of whether it is on the cloud (for example, Amazon S3, Azure blob), on-premise storage or a hybrid combination of both.
 3. Governance - govern all data validation, transformations and preparation such that sensitive fields (for example, gender, race, ethnicity) are not used for predictive modeling, and track all ML model releases for audit and reproducibility.

-1. Collaboration and Team development - ML model building in enterprises is a team sport so support multi-user development via DevOps concepts such as CI/CD.
+1. Collaboration and team development - ML model building in enterprises is a team sport so support multi-user development via DevOps concepts such as CI/CD.
 2. Experimentation in a centralized place - track all ML experimentation so that model building is consistent with the data version, the algorithm version and the third-party library version that is enforced when the team is using the same ML pipeline.
 3. Reuse of pipelines - since ML model building is an iterative process, make it simple to change parameters and reuse ML pipelines for multiple experiments.

-1. Ease of adoption - enable established best practices via
+1. Ease of adoption - enable established best practices using software tools and framework.
 1. Popular ML libraries / packages - support popular ML libraries (for example scikit-learn, Tensorflow, Pytorch).
 2. Not-steep learning curve - leverage established ML model building principles such that there is no steep learning curve.